Stahlstown, Pennsylvania: History

 According to the Chestnut Ridge Historical Society, a farmhouse just outside Stahlstown was used during World War II by the German American Bund as the headquarters to the largest German spy ring in the eastern United States, with connecting offices in Chicago and New York.
 Residents of the farmhouse were directly on Adolf Hitler's payroll and used the facility to direct and gather information, and place workers in factories, shipyards and even the armed forces.
 After the war, Hitler planned to build a house in woods of Pennsylvania because of its resemblance to the Black Forest of southwest Germany.

 In the 1980s and 1990s Stahlstown was home to North America's only importer for Bimota motorcycles from Rimini, Italy.
-This exotic sport bike would attract customers from all over the country, including celebrities like Jay Leno.
+This would attract customers from all over the country, including celebrities like Jay Leno.

 During the second week of July the Chestnut Ridge Community Volunteer Fire Company hosts a week-long fair complete with amusement rides, entertainment, a parade and a Saturday evening display of Zambelli Fireworks.

 A unique aspect to the small village, State Route 130 is the division between Mount Pleasant Area School District and Ligonier Valley School District.
 This has allowed some parents a "gray area" as to which school district they are to send their children.

 A private, executive golf course was built in 2017 by Timothy E. Pisula.
 The course operates as a secondary practice facility for the Mount Pleasant Area Golf Team and former members.
 The course also hosts the annual Par 3 Classic tournament.
 Today, the course is maintained and operated by the Pisula family.

 Additional references taken from "History of the County of Westmoreland, Pennsylvania, with biographical sketches of many of its prominent men."
 Edited by George Dallas Albert; pub 1882 by L. H. Everts & Co, Philadelphia and the cemetery records of the Stahlstown Methodist Church Cemetery.